monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 Some variables had **all missing** values.
   - Minority_serving.historically_black, minority_serving.predominantly_black, minority_serving.annh, minority_serving.tribal, minority_serving.aanipi, minority_serving.hispanic, minority_serving.nant, men_only, women_only, operating had all missing values.

-Perhaps the reason these are missing is because all the demographics information is kept in other columns of the data, namely the "demographics.(wildcard)" varaibles.
+Perhaps the reason these are missing is because all the demographics information is stored in other variables of the data, namely the *demographics.wildcard* variables.

 Some variables had **mostly missing** values (8,000 to 30,000 missing values).
   - retention_rate_suppressed.four_year.part_time_pooled, religious_affiliation, act_scores.75th_percentile.writing, act_scores.midpoint.writing, act_scores.25th_percentile.writing, retention_rate_suppressed.lt_four_year.part_time_pooled had mostly missing values.

   These are just a few examples of the many columns that had mostly missing values.
 From visually observing the columns with many missing values, they tend to sort themselves into several categories: ACT/SAT subsection scores and related columns, cost of attending the school as adjusted by income level, retention information and debt information.
 Perhaps the reason for all the missing data in the ACT/SAT score category is due to College Board not sharing all the information with universities, only giving them the overall scores rather than breakdowns.
 Because there are a lot of columns that do computation on the test score data, they all have to be missing too.
+An additional reason that could account for the missing data is the fact that not all colleges require its applicants to take the SAT or ACT.
+Because the dataset is comprehensive, it invariably includes all the public junior colleges and community colleges that don't require standardized testing.

   The cost of attendance as adjusted by income level may be missing because this is a hard and not objective measure to calculate.
-Each university may have their own formulas for calculating this value, and many may not even be interested.
+Each university may have their own formulas for calculating this value, and many may not even be interested in the cost of attendance by income level.
 Also because of the sensitivity of the data, universities may not always share it.
 Debt information and retention information also has mostly missing values for what I assume is the same reason.

-  Misc. “under_investagion”, “school_url”.
-These are some of the miscellaneous categories that have mostly missing values and aren’t explained by either of the above two reasons.
+  Misc. “under_investagion”, “school_url” are some of the categories that have mostly missing values and aren’t explained by the above reasons.
 From general experience, I assume that most schools aren’t under investigation and thus probably don’t keep any records about it.
 School URLs on the other hand, are fairly easy to find online and shouldn’t be hard to include.
-There are a number of reasons why the values are missing.
+There are a number of reasons why the values could be missing.
 Perhaps it’s because most schools felt that they didn’t need to include a URL because a simple Google search will suffice.
 Perhaps when colleges reported their data, they weren’t asked to provide their URL.

 Relatively **few missing** values (0 to 8,000 missing values)
   - demographics.age_entry, default_rate_3_yr, pell_grant_rate, federal_loan_rate, part_time_share, program_percentage.agriculture, program_percentage.resources, program_percentage.architecture